ronkok/Hurmet/docs/manual.md

 done by another engineer, I can do without the blue echo if variable values are assigned directly above the equation where they are used.
 Otherwise I get grumpy.
 You don’t want a grumpy reviewer.

+If you want a result to be written as a percentage, e.g. 15%, and you want to suppress the blue echo, you face an ambiguity, because `%%` returns a unit-aware echo-suppressing statement.
+To avoid the ambiguity, write `%\%`.
+That will write the `%` into the result.

 One last variation is possible when assigning values from a single-row data frame.
 You can assign such values to more than one variable at a time, like this: